FREE full size cleanser* (worth €14) Take our Skincare Quiz >

 Listen to your skin - some people’s skin have more tolerance than others based on skin type, genetics and how much care it’s received and therefore could potentially handle layering of certain active ingredients.
 It’s important to listen to your skin’s reactions (or non reactions) and base the frequency and layering of products on that - using this information as a guide.

-Want further advice or clarity on your routine?
+Want further advice or clarity on your skincare routine?
 The askINKEY team are always happy to help!

 Photo of Written by one of our askINKEY skincare advisors